 Thompson went to Lenoir-Rhyne after serving as an assistant coach at Bucknell for seven seasons.
 In 2009, Thompson served as the Bison’s offensive coordinator in addition to his duties as recruiting coordinator and offensive line coach.
 Thompson started his tenure at the Lewisburg, Pa., school as the wide receivers coach in 2003.
 As quarterbacks and fullbacks coach in 2004, Thompson mentored quarterback Daris Wilson to first-team All-Patriot League honors.

 Prior to Bucknell, Thompson coached the 2001 and 2002 seasons at Northeastern where he oversaw the running backs and was the team’s video coordinator.
 In 2002, Thompson helped lead the Huskies to the Atlantic 10 championship.
 Thompson coached All-American L.J.
 McKanas, who broke the school’s career rushing record and was second in the nation in that category in 2001.

 Thompson, a 1998 graduate of Norwich with a degree in peace, war and diplomacy, was a two-year letterman as a defensive back on the football squad.
 He began his coaching career at Dickinson in the fall of 1998 as a graduate assistant and worked with the outside linebackers before serving as the wide receivers coach at Stony Brook in 2000.

 A native of Poughkeepsie, New York, Thompson is married to the former Tiffany Lebengood.
-The couple has five-year old twin daughters, Harper and Emma.
+The couple has seven-year old twin daughters, Harper and Emma.